 The darkness of the novella means that it was not necessarily enjoyable, nor was it ever intended to be.
 Readers of novels will undoubtedly find something flawed, hanging on the text to discover some motivations for Meursault’s strange behavior: Had something happened between him and his mother?
 Why does he often express a love for the city of Algiers so poetically and yet not for the people around him?
 The answers won’t be found, and indeed they cannot be, because Camus’s mission to make one contemplate the absurdity of life would be surrendered to storytelling.
 The concise prose is lurid, masterfully describing all that Meursault sees and the little he feels, and it will keep you with him until the end of the book – including people like me, who have an acute aversion to stories with courtroom battles.

-I confess I was having an inevitable philosophical battle with the book, looking through the lens of an Eastern perspective of non-duality, in which the Universe is under no circumstances an “other”, and it might be called anything except for purposeless, chaotic and irrational.
+I confess I was having an inevitable philosophical battle with the book, looking through the lens of an Eastern perspective of non-duality, in which under no circumstances may the Universe be considered an “other”, and it might be called anything except for purposeless, chaotic and irrational.
 Just as I have often found a certain Western confusion between the concepts of love and passion, the novel led me to further contemplate the lack of comprehension regarding the very Eastern concept of “non-attachment”, and how it differs from “indifference”.
-They are not the same, as the great Urdu poet Ghalib apparently said in one of his remarkable ghazals, which might have contemplated by another in which he refers to indifference as worse than enmity.
+They are not the same, as the great Urdu poet Ghalib apparently said in one of his remarkable ghazals, which might have contemplated another in which he refers to indifference as worse than enmity.

 Non-attachment is in fact the greatest form of love; it is the love that asks nothing and accepts oneself and others as an indivisible part of the Universe, without the endless need to possess or to avoid people and objects in search of an elusive satisfaction.
 Non-attachment is described as part of the very mission of life, according to the Vedic tradition.
 Indifference, on the other hand, is the absence of “taste” – liking or disliking – objects and the results of action.
 I couldn’t help but to hope I would find in Meursault a hero of non-attachment; I think I encountered a champion of indifference, unguided and abruptly interrupted on his lonely way to non-attachment.
 In fact, I might even add “The Loner” to the translation debate of this remarkable work.